 - Your brushing routine should last two full minutes.

 Not only will brushing with braces get rid of unwanted food debris, it will also eliminate plaque and help to prevent cavities and gum disease, which can set your treatment time back.
 Mastering how to brush your teeth with braces from the get-go will ensure you have a great relationship with your hardware.

-3. Get Some Special Tools to Help You Floss With Braces – When you go on your shopping trip for soft foods and cold drinks, you will also want to pick up a few handy tools to help floss with braces.
+When you go on your shopping trip for soft foods and cold drinks, you will also want to pick up a few handy tools to help floss with braces.
 Orthodontic flossers will cut down on the time you spend on your flossing routine and are an especially great way to adapt to flossing during your first week with braces when it can seem particularly challenging.
 They’re designed to fit under your braces.
 Floss threaders can work as well, but let’s be real, it will take at least twice as long to floss.
 Our recommendation is to choose the tool which you can master the easiest so that flossing gets done.
 Whichever option you choose, position the floss in between any two teeth and move it up and down along one side of a tooth and then the other before moving on to the next pair.

 There are also a few super helpful but not mandatory products that can get in the tight spaces between teeth and your brackets and wires, including interproximal brushes and water flossers like a Waterpik.
 Both tools will give you a sparkling clean though you’ll still have to floss in addition to using them.